An energy audit is performed using a calculator and computer

 • Installing new windows or better sealing those existing

-The goal of energy audits is to understand a property’s energy flow, process, or system to lower the amount of energy input while improving (or maintaining) your comfort, health, and safety.
+The goal of a home energy audit is to understand a property’s energy flow, process, or system to lower the amount of energy input while improving (or maintaining) your comfort, health, and safety.

 Are Energy Audits Worth Doing?